Rhode Island School of Design Museum

 Address: 224 Benefit Street

-Admission: $12 adults, $3 youths 5-18.
+Admission: $15 adults, free for youths 5-18.
 Free admission on Sundays from 10am to 5pm, and the third Thursday of every month between 5pm and 9pm.